 - Alpha hydroxy acid derived from apples and pears.

-- A beta hydroxy acid that penetrates into the pores
+- A beta hydroxy acid that penetrates into the pores and helps exfoliate dead skin cells built up inside the pores.

-- Contains sebum that exfoliates dead skin cells built up inside the pore
+- Contains sebum that exfoliates dead skin cells built up inside the pore.

 - Stimulates the production of new skin cells

-- Inhibits the body’s natural enzymes that break down collagen
+- Inhibits the body’s natural enzymes that break down collagen.

 VITAMIN E (TOCOPHEROL)

-- Neutralizes free radical damage
+- Neutralizes free radical damage.

-- Protects against UV damage and promotes healing
+- Protects against UV damage.

 “Italian Journal of Biochemistry”; Effect of the Triterpenoid Traction of Centella Asiatica on Macromolecules of the Connective Matrix in Human Skin Fibroblast Cultures; R. Tenni, et al.; Mar 1988